Sylius/Sylius/book/architecture.rst

             _controller: sylius.controller.product:showAction
             _sylius:
                 template: AppStoreBundle:Product:show.html.twig # Use a custom template.
+                repository:
                     method: findForStore # Use custom repository method.
                     arguments: [$slug] # Pass the slug from the url to the repository.

 Creating a product using custom form and redirection method: